DIPlib/diplib/changelogs/diplib_next.md

 - `dip::Image::Mask` used multiplication for masking, which doesn't work to mask out NaN or Infinity values.

+- `dip::NormalizedConvolution` and `dip::NormalizedDifferentialConvolution` didn't handle NaN or infinity input values correctly if they were masked out.
+This now works correctly for the case of binary mask image.
+For non-binary masks, the user is now warned by the documentation to remove such values from the image before the convolution.

 ### Updated dependencies

 ### Build changes